8 Tips for Getting Your Kids to Read Over Winter Break

 Looking for some ways to get your kids to read over winter break?
-Try these 8 ideas:
+Try these eight ideas:

-1. Give books as gifts for Christmas or Hanukkah.
-Novelty isn't just a motivator for children -- all of us like the shiny new thing we just unwrapped.
-It's human nature, so why not use it to promote reading.
+1. Give books as gifts.
+Whether it's for Christmas or Hanukkah, a birthday, or any special occasion, novelty isn't just a motivator for children — all of us like the shiny new thing we just unwrapped.
+It's human nature, so why not use it to promote reading?

 4. Start a great book NOW.
-My 8-year-old and I are reading Harry Potter and the Order of the Phoenix and tonight he suggested we go to bed early every night so we can get 20 extra minutes of reading in because he wants to be able to watch the film (gotta read the book first!) during winter break.
-He's 8 and he's suggesting we go to bed EARLY to read.
+My 8-year-old and I are reading Harry Potter and the Order of the Phoenix.
+Tonight he suggested we go to bed early every night so we can get 20 extra minutes of reading in ... so he can watch the film during winter break.
+(But he's gotta read the book first!)
+He's eight and he's suggesting we go to bed EARLY to read.
 I wish I could say that is because I am such a great mom, but it has more to do with J.K.
 Rowling being such a great author.

 5. Have a book exchange.
 For younger kids you could call it a playdate, but older ones might prefer to have it deemed a party.
 The activities are the same.
-Everyone bring a book to trade.
-This is a great way to re-gift any books that were gifted to your kids that they already own or have no interest in reading.
+Everyone brings a book to trade.
+This is a great way to re-gift any books that were gifted to your kids that they already own, or have no interest in reading.

 6. Make time to do nothing.
 Think about why you read at the beach or on vacation or on a plane.
 Because there is nothing else to do.
 I adore reading but life gets busy and sometimes I need it to slow All.
 The.
 Way.
 Down. before I remember to snuggle up with a book.
-Why do we expect any different from our kids?
-Start planning do-nothing-days and let their boredom push them to the bookcase.
+Why do we expect anything different from our kids?
+Start planning do-nothing-days for your kids to push them back to the bookcase.

-7. Pack books for the planes, trains, and automobiles you will be riding in if you travel over the break.
-Whether you pack a bunch of heavy books or fill up your eReader have them ready and they will get read.
+7. Pack books for the planes, trains, and automobiles if you travel over the break.
+Whether you pack a bunch of heavy books or fill up your eReader, have them ready and they will get read.

 How do you get your kids to read during school vacations?
 Share your ideas on the Scholastic Parents Facebook page.